scalacenter/bloop/README.md

 alias bloop="bloop-ng.py bloop.Cli"
 ```

-The next sections assume that you've added those lines to you profile, and reloaded your shell.
+The next sections assume that you've added those lines to your profile, and reloaded your shell.

 ### Installing a released version of Bloop